Marjanj67/DataAnalysis/Variable-analysis/readme.md

 ### Data preparing
 This data has some Columns that are not useful and will be deleted in cleaning process.
+After that I made sure there is no error or missing value using the described method.
 ```
 colors = sns.color_palette('Set2',10)
 def clean_data(df):